MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/nf-acxpin-acxpinremovestreambridges.md

 ## -description

-The **AcxPinRemoveStreamBridges** function removes steam bridges from the specified pin.
+The **AcxPinRemoveStreamBridges** function removes ACXSTREAMBRIDGE objects from the specified pin.

 ## -parameters

 ### -param Pin [in]

-The pin from which to remove the stream bridges.
+The ACXPIN handle from which to remove the stream bridges.

 ### -param StreamBridges [in, reads(StreamBridgesCount)]